Attention-based Aspect Reasoning for Knowledge Base Question Answering on Clinical Notes: Introduction

+In this work, we present ClinicalKBQA, a dataset for QA on clinical KB (ClinicalKB) constructed from clinical notes, which alleviates the problems encountered with emrQA by allowing doctors to access information across different notes.
+ClinicalKBQA is composed of two subsets, namely, Clinical Knowledge Base (ClinicalKB) and Question-Answering (QA) pairs, both of which are constructed by leveraging existing annotations of clinical notes that are available for various NLP tasks in n2c2\footnote{https://n2c2.dbmi.hms.harvard.edu/} (previously known as i2b2).
 ClinicalKB integrates advantages of both structured database and unstructured clinical notes.
-On the one hand, the intrinsic graph structure of ClinicalKB connects the information of different patients and clinical notes via relations/edges, which allows it to answer questions associated with many patients and clinical notes (e.g., \textbf{Q5-Q8} in Table~\ref{tab:question-example}).
-On the other hand, ClinicalKB includes comprehensive patient information as in clinical notes, which makes it possible to answer questions not covered in database (e.g., \textbf{Q3, Q4, Q7, and Q8} in Table~\ref{tab:question-example}).
+On the one hand, the intrinsic graph structure of ClinicalKB connects the information of different patients and clinical notes via relations/edges, which allows it to answer questions associated with many patients and clinical notes (e.g., \textbf{Q3, Q4} in Table~\ref{tab:question-example}).
+On the other hand, ClinicalKB includes comprehensive patient information as in clinical notes, which makes it possible to answer questions not covered in database (e.g., \textbf{Q2, Q4} in Table~\ref{tab:question-example}).

-To tackle the KBQA challenges in ClinicalKBQA dataset, we proposed an attention-based aspect reasoning (AAR) approach.
+To tackle the KBQA challenges in ClinicalKBQA dataset, we investigated an attention-based aspect reasoning (AAR) approach.
 Specifically, for each input question, we represent each candidate answer as four aspects, including entity, type, path, and context, and analyze the matching scores between the input question and candidate answers based on their embeddings.
-Through the results analysis, we found that the impact of different candidate aspects on retrieving final answers tends to be different.
-Two aspects, entity and context, provides the node specific information, which helps to retrieve nodes that satisfy the constraints specified in the questions.
-While the general information included in the other two aspects, type and path, are helpful for the model to filter out more nodes that satisfy the constraints of the node type and path.
+Through the analysis of our results, we found that the impact of different candidate aspects on retrieving final answers tends to be different.
+Two aspects, entity and context, provide the node specific information, which helps to retrieve nodes that satisfy the constraints specified in the questions.
+While the general information included in the other two aspects, type and path, is helpful for the model to filter out more nodes that satisfy the constraints about the node type and path.
+In summary, our \textit{major contributions} are: (1) Created a dataset for knowledge base question answering in healthcare.
+It consists of two sets: (i) \textit{ClinicalKB}: a comprehensive clinical knowledge base created based on the expert annotations in n2c2 dataset, and (ii) \textit{QA pairs}: a large-scale question answering dataset on ClinicalKB.
+(2) Investigated an attention-based aspect-level reasoning (AAR) method for KBQA.
+(3) Conducted experimental analysis on ClinicalKBQA dataset to analyze the performance of AAR model and the significance of different aspects in providing accurate answers.